fabiorenatodealmeida/git/Workflow-for-private.md

 4. In case the work must be rejected.

-   You can abort the merge process if it is already started.
+   You can abort the merge process if it is still in progress.

    ```
    git merge --abort